kalwaeswar/kalwaeswar.github.io/README.md

 ## Projects

 1. **Neural Style Transfer**
-   - Description: A deep learning project which takes the style from one input image and adds that style to another input image, providing the superimposed output.
+   - Description: A deep learning project that takes the style from one input image and adds that style to another input image, providing the superimposed output.
    - Technologies Used: Python, TensorFlow, Keras, and some prebuilt modules.

 2. **Heart Disease Prediction System**
    - Description: This Machine Learning Application predicts whether a person is suffering from heart disease or not.
-Covers most of the famous machine learning algorithms.
+Covers most of the famous machine-learning algorithms.
    - Technologies Used: Machine Learning

 ## Certifications

 - Certified in Preliminary English Test conducted by Cambridge University.
-- Certified in BEC Vantage Test conducted by Cambridge University.
+- Certified in the BEC Vantage Test conducted by Cambridge University.
-- Certified in "Machine Learning" course by Microsoft.
+- Certified in the "Machine Learning" course by Microsoft.
 - Certified in "AI fundamentals (AI-900)" by Microsoft.
 - Certified in "Principles of Management" course by NPTEL.